 Quick Answer

-When a member firm knows or has reason to know that its fairness opinion will reach the company's public shareholders, the FINRA fairness opinion rule requires six specific disclosures inside the opinion letter: (1) financial-advisor relationships and success fees, (2) other contingent payments such as stapled financing, (3) material relationships with the parties in the past two years, (4) whether client-supplied information was independently verified, (5) whether the opinion was approved by a fairness committee, and (6) whether the opinion addresses insider compensation relative to public-shareholder compensation.
-The rule requires disclosure of conflicts; it does not prohibit them.
+When a member firm knows or has reason to know that its fairness opinion will reach public shareholders, the FINRA fairness opinion rule requires six disclosures in the opinion letter: advisor relationships and fees, other contingent payments, material relationships in the past two years, information verification, fairness-committee approval, and insider-compensation comparisons.
+The rule requires disclosure, not prohibition.

 The FINRA fairness opinion rule has two halves.
 The procedural half (covered in the prior two sections) governs how the opinion is built and approved.
 The disclosure half, sometimes called the rule's "a" prong, governs what must be disclosed in the opinion letter when the opinion will reach public shareholders.
 The exam tests the disclosure half more heavily than any other piece of the rule.